pippinbarr/cart253/topics/software/basic-github-desktop.md

 1. In GitHub Desktop, notice the "Push origin" button in the top menu bar (it has a little "up arrow" beside it).
 The number beside it is the number of new commits made that must be uploaded or **pushed** to GitHub.com
 1. Click the button.

 After a hopefully short time, your changes (the commits) will have been uploaded to GitHub.com.
 This is great because they are safe there now ("in the cloud").
-If you were to accidentally delete the `cc1` folder (repository) on your computer, it would be fine because you could get all your files back from GitHub.com!
+If you were to accidentally delete the `cart253-2023` folder (repository) on your computer, it would be fine because you could get all your files back from GitHub.com!

 ### Adding and removing files

 Any time you **add** a new file to your repository folder or **remove** a file from the repository, this **counts as a change**.
 To try it out let's add a file.

-1. Make a new file in Atom with `File > New File`
+1. Make a new file in VS Code with `File > New File`
 1. Write some text in it (it doesn't matter what)
-1. Save the file with `File > Save` and give it a name (doesn't matter what) and make sure to save it inside the `cc1` folder
+1. Save the file with `File > Save` and give it a name (doesn't matter what) and make sure to save it inside the `cart253-2023` folder
 1. Go to GitHub Desktop and notice that this added file is now listed as a change to the repository!
-1. Write a commit message and click "Commit to master" to commit it to the local repository
+1. Write an appropriate commit message and click "Commit to main" to commit it to the local repository
 1. Click "Push origin" to upload the changes to GitHub.com

 Now let's delete the file we just created.

-1. In the `cc1` folder on your computer, move the new file to the Trash or Recycle Bin, or just somewhere outside your `cc1` folder
+1. In the `cart253-2023` folder on your computer, move the new file to the Trash or Recycle Bin, or just somewhere outside your `cart253-2023` folder
 1. Go to GitHub Desktop and notice that removing the file is now listed as a change to the repository!
-1. Write a commit message and click "Commit to master" to commit it to the local repository
+1. Write an appropriate commit message and click "Commit to main" to commit it to the local repository
 1. Click "Push origin" to upload the changes to GitHub.com

 Notice that your History in GitHub Desktop now includes at least two commits from editing `README.md`, one commit for adding the new file, and another commit for removing it.
 Even though adding and then removing the file leaves the repository exactly the way it was, it's still part of the **commit history**.